 Growing Root Vegetables - A New Method

-Why root crops need different soil
+Why root crops need low nutrient soil

 The solution: one dedicated root veggie bed